Running a registered scheme

 When lodging Form 5107, you will need to also lodge copies of the following documents:

-• notice of meeting of the members of the scheme (section 601FL(1) of the Corporations Act)
+• notice of meeting of the members of the scheme (see section 601FL(1)), and

 • minutes of the meeting, signed by the Chair, verifying that the resolution(s) to replace the incumbent responsible entity were passed.